-Detailed Emergency Planning Zones are not necessarily coterminous with urgent protective action areas.
-Urgent protective action areas are based on the application of the UK Emergency Reference Levels.
+At present, detailed emergency planning zones are undergoing redetermination by the Office for Nuclear Regulation (ONR).
+Detailed Emergency Planning Zones are not necessarily coterminous with urgent countermeasure areas.
+Urgent countermeasure areas are based on the application of the UK Emergency Reference Levels.

-Consideration of site-specific action levels, emergency reference levels of averted dose, and reference levels of residual dose all play a part in determining where and when emergency actions are required e.g. evacuation, sheltering and taking stable iodine tablets.
+Consideration of site-specific action levels, emergency reference levels of averted dose, and reference levels of residual dose all play a part in determining where and when emergency actions are required, e.g. evacuation, sheltering, taking stable iodine tablets.

-National guidance on the use of short term or urgent protective actions is provided through the 'Emergency Reference Levels' (ERLs) defined by UK Health Security Agency (UKHSA).
-The ERLs set out the scale of radiation dose reduction (i.e., benefit) that would be sufficient to justify the use of a particular type of protective action in response to a nuclear emergency.
-Because the potential impacts from introducing a particular protective action will vary according to the circumstances in which they are invoked, UKHSA provides a range of ERL doses for each type of protective action.
-The lower end of this range represents the scale of dose reduction that would justify use of that protective action under conditions where the detriments of the protective action(s) were least - i.e. the circumstances for enacting the protective action(s) were at their most favorable.
-Conversely the upper ERL in the range for a particular protective action is the level of dose reduction that UKHSA advises would be likely to justify that protective action even when its implementation could be more challenging.
+National guidance on the use of short term or urgent countermeasures is provided through the "Emergency Reference Levels" (ERLs) defined by Public Health England (PHE).
+The ERLs set out the scale of radiation dose reduction (ie benefit) that would be sufficient to justify the use of a particular type of countermeasure in response to a nuclear emergency.
+Because the potential impacts from introducing a particular countermeasure will vary according to the circumstances in which they are invoked, PHE provides a range of ERL doses for each type of countermeasure.
+The lower end of this range represents the scale of dose reduction that would justify use of that countermeasure under conditions where the detriments of the countermeasure were least - ie the circumstances for enacting the countermeasure were at their most favorable.
+Conversely the upper ERL in the range for a particular countermeasure is the level of dose reduction that PHE advises would be likely to justify that countermeasure even when its implementation could be more challenging.